 Teaching Practices for Your Virtual Classroom

-Now that many in-person courses are moving to virtual environments, you may begin facilitating live, video-based sessions with your students.
-Although you may be new to virtual instruction, you’ll discover it has the same goal as face-to-face learning: for students to engage with the material and interact with you, their classmates, and the subject matter.
+As a virtual learning instructor, you may decide to facilitate live, video-based sessions with your students.
+It's important for students in virtual classes to engage with the material and interact with you, their classmates, and the subject matter.
 Like in the traditional classroom, your role as an instructor is what makes virtual courses impactful and special.
 In this article, Adam Shaw, Faculty Development Specialist at Wiley Education Services, walks through essential steps to follow when you plan and facilitate live sessions for virtual classes.

-As you transition from a physical classroom to a virtual learning environment, it’s vital to plan for the differences between these formats.
-By taking this process one step at a time, you can make it much less daunting.
+By planning your virtual learning environment and taking this process one step at a time, you can make it much less daunting.
 That’s why we’re focusing on actionable steps you can take to set up, deliver, and wrap up a live, virtual classroom session.
 Following this process can empower you to maintain your instructor presence, create impactful learning spaces, and give students opportunities to interact.

 Step 1: Plan Your Session